valentynkt/BackendGarden/content/notes/Visitor Pattern.md

 2. **Integration with [[Composite Pattern]]:**
     - Visitor is particularly useful in conjunction with the Composite pattern.
 It provides a way to apply operations uniformly across complex object structures, such as those arranged in a Composite tree.
 This is valuable for operations that need to be executed consistently across all components of the composite, from leaves to nodes.
 3. **Combination with [[Iterator Pattern]]:**
-    - Combining Visitor with Iterator is effective for traversing and applying operations to complex data structures, such as graphs or trees, where elements vary in type.
-The Iterator handles the traversal, ensuring each element is visited, and the Visitor applies a specific operation to each element, regardless of its class.
+    - Combining Visitor with [[Iterator Pattern|Iterator]] is effective for traversing and applying operations to complex data structures, such as graphs or trees, where elements vary in type.
+The [[Iterator Pattern|Iterator]] handles the traversal, ensuring each element is visited, and the Visitor applies a specific operation to each element, regardless of its class.
 This combination allows for clear separation of traversal and operational logic, enhancing modularity and reusability.

 ## Examples